 Great Sacandaga Lake that rent motorboats and pontoon boats.
 For those with their own power boats, the public boat

-launch on the Sacandaga Lake is a mere 9-mile drive.
+launch on the Great Sacandaga Lake is a mere 9-mile drive.
 Fishing

-guides may be hired here - the Sacandaga Lake holds the world
+guides may be hired here - the Sacandaga Lake once held the world

 record for pike!